DumbMachine/POC/Proposal.md

 - Building a extension to this project to bring support for training models using state of the art models.
 - Build a complete pipeline to allow laymen to train machine learning models and then export in standard forms.
 - Add support for cloud backend to data source.
-- Add support to allow usage cloud services as the processing backend.
+- Add support to allow usage cloud services as the processing backend.c
--

 ![image-20200315092713162](image-20200315092713162.png)